-It wouldn’t be Thanksgiving without a big ole basket of cornbread, right?
+It wouldn’t be Thanksgiving without a big old basket of cornbread, right?

-It’s funny because as much as I love cornbread, I definitely don’t make it enough.
-It debuts during the holiday season only to resurface as blueberry cornmeal muffins over the summer.
-What’s left in between is a bottomless bag of yellow cornmeal and no ideas.
+As much as I love cornbread, I definitely don’t make it enough.
+It debuts during the holiday season, only to resurface as blueberry cornmeal muffins over the summer.
+What’s left in between is a bottomless bag of yellow cornmeal and fruitless ideas.
 But since I have an incredible habit of

 re-doing, changing, fiddling around with recipes, I now present my buttermilk cornbread.

 This cornbread is fairly crumbly in texture but sturdy enough to cut into thick slices.
 The corner pieces are crunchy around the edges and the center is soft.
 The addition of buttermilk keeps everything nice and moist too.
 I’m totally content with eating it plain, but who am I kidding?
 A good smear of warm butter over the top doesn’t hurt.

 Cornbread tastes best on the day that it is made.
 If want to make this ahead of time, simply measure out your wet and dry ingredients the night before (keep them separate) and bake it off in the morning.
 Make sure to use an 8×8 pan if you want thick slices whereas a traditional 9×13 pan will give you thinner ones.
 Serve warm from the oven or at room temperature.

 What’s your favorite cornbread recipe?

 - ½ baking soda